influxdata/influxdb-client-python/README.rst

 ^^^^^^^^^^^^
 .. marker-gzip-start

-``InfluxDBClient`` does not enable gzip compress for http request by default.
+``InfluxDBClient`` does not enable gzip compression for http requests by default.
 If you want to enable gzip to reduce transfer data's size, you can call:

 .. code-block:: python